 The product menu at checkout.

-The checkout flow and products can be edited on the terminal – no need to log on to a computer to do it.
-Add product variants like size and colour and switch on eat-in or takeaway options if you’re a coffee shop, all of which can be selected during the checkout flow.
+The checkout flow and products can be edited on the terminal – no need to log on to a computer.
+There are product variants like size and colour and eat-in or takeaway options for coffee shops.

 Photo: ES, Mobile Transaction

-Transactions, sales history and reports can be viewed on the terminal.
-In fact, you go to Transactions to process a refund (itemised or custom amount) or resend a receipt via email or SMS.
-Receipts can be customised in Settings, and food-and-drink merchants can set the Terminal to print order tickets.
+Transactions, sales history and reports are also viewable on the terminal, along with options to refund (itemised or custom amounts) or resend receipt via email or SMS.
+We like the receipt customisations, and food-and-drink merchants can use the Terminal to print order tickets.

 Photo: Emily Sorensen (ES), Mobile Transaction